DEIM-Management-System/Manual/forPresenter_en.md

     * **Time for each presentation: 15 minutes**
     * Bells inform you the progress of your time: one bell: 12 minutes, two bells: 15 minutes
     * It's allowed that one of co-authors has the presentation instead of the first author.
-    * If a presentation is not shown in the allocated session, the paper is treated as "NO SHOW" and will not be included in the formal proceedings of the DEIM forum.
+    * If a presentation is not shown in the allocated session, the paper is treated as "NO SHOW" and will not be included in the proceedings of the DEIM forum.
 8. When you finish your presentation, following the chair's suggestions,
     1. Stop sharing your screen from the menu at the top of the screen, and
     2. Mute your microphone.